 Rapid re-housing services are the primary method to make the transition to permanent housing and independent living for persons experiencing homelessness.
 Rapid re-housing helps chronically homeless individuals and families, families the children, veterans and their families to move out of homelessness and into permanent housing as quickly as possible.
-Tenfold operates two rapid re-housing activity program "Shelter To Independent Living Program" and "Community Housing Solutions."
+Tenfold operates a rapid re-housing activity program called the "Shelter To Independent Living Program."